 Declared BIC (Asset of Cultural Interest) in 1985, is the landmark of Alhama de Murcia, due to its history and priviledge location.

-The restoration work carried out at the Castle is not concluded and sufficient for the monument to be open all the time to visitors, but there is a regular schedule of visits for individuals and previously arranged visits for groups.
+The restoration work carried out at the Castle is not concluded and sufficient for the monument to be open all the time to visitors, but there are previously arranged visits for groups.

-Monument closed, except for the guided visits.
-Consult the schedule of guided visits in English.
-You can also arrange guided visits in English for groups over 20 pax.
+Monument closed, except forguided tours.
+You can arrange guided visits in English for groups over 20 pax.

 Guided visits: 3 € per adults and 2 € children from 3 to 12 years old.